-Candidates should remember that the examiner will need to take their promotional portfolio with them at the end of the exam so should factor this into their portfolio preparation.
-This is particularly pertinent to any web based promotion, and candidates are encouraged to include printed screen shots or a USB stick with digital screen shots.
+Candidates should remember that the examiner will need to take their promotional portfolio with them at the end of the exam and so should factor this into their portfolio preparation.
+This is particularly pertinent to any web based promotion and candidates should make sure they include printed screen shots or a USB stick with digital screen shots.
 Any screen shots should be presented in a clear and logical manner, with information as to their purpose, outcome, or potential for continued promotion, being fully explained below each shot.